-This results in $(S / P)^2$ tokens per modality and a total of $\vert \bM \vert \cdot (S / P)^2$ tokens.
-Since the patch size $P$ is consistent across all modalities, all input tokens $\{x^m_p\}_{m \in \bM}$ correspond to the same spatial region.
-However, the dimensions of each token $x^m_p$---given by $(P / R_m) \times (P / R_m) \times T_m \times C_m$---may vary between modalities due to differences in spatial, temporal, and spectral resolutions.

-\paragraph{Patch Encoding.} Handling datasets with tiles of varying extents requires adapting our patch size: the $6\times6$ Sentinel-2 tiles of TreeSatAI \cite{ahlswede2022treesatai} can be processed with $1\times1$ patches, but this would be impractical for the $128\times128$ Sentinel-2 tiles of the PASTIS dataset \cite{garnot2021panoptic}.
-We propose a patch encoder $\phi^{\text{patch}}$ that embeds each patch ${x}_p^m$ into a fixed-size vector ${f}_p^m$ of dimension $E$, regardless of its resolution $R_m$ and size $P$.

-As our patches can have varying temporal dimensions and spatial extents that can reach hundreds of pixels, we do not use FlexiVit's \cite{beyer2023flexivit} weight rescaling.
-In the spirit of the Perceiver \cite{jaegle2021perceiver}, we adopt instead a 2 stage embedding scheme.
-We first divide each token ${x}_p^m$ into sub-patches of fixed size $\delta_m$ \emph{pixels}, resulting in $(P / (R_m \delta_m))^2$ sub-patches per token.
-Each sub-patch has dimensions $\delta_m \times \delta_m \times T_m \times C_m$.
+All modalities share the same spatial patch layout, ensuring spatial consistency across modalities.
+The total number of tokens is thus $|\bM| \cdot (S / P)^2$.
+Although the patch size is constant across modalities, each token may have distinct tensor dimensions due to differing resolutions, temporal extents, and channel numbers.